 You can deal with many of the questions I posed above by modifying the tire width you choose for a given type of tire.
 More on that later.

 As anyone who has ever ridden unpaved roads and trails knows, “gravel” is a loosely grounded term (pun intended).
 When you go out for a gravel ride, you may find yourself traversing surfaces ranging from smooth, compacted dirt roads to what might otherwise pass for a rock garden.

-Before the current wave of UCI road racers became gravel “privateers”, former US professional road cyclist and mixed-surface pioneer Neil Shirley put a stake in the gravel when he published his descriptions of four categories of gravel.
+Before the current wave of UCI road racers became gravel “privateers”, former US professional road cyclist and mixed-surface pioneer Neil Shirley put a stake in the gravel when he wrote about his descriptions of four categories of gravel (publication no longer available).
 This helped early gravel riders decide what bike and size tires to ride well before there were the many, many gravel bike and tire options we have today.

 While not acknowledging or perhaps even aware of Shirley’s contribution, CyclingTips came up with its five grades of gravel a couple of years later.
 CyclingTips inserted badly paved roads as its first grade but the other grades were similar to Shirley’s.